Maldivians: Gujaratis

 Maloney reported that Gujarat, with its indented coastline and its proximity to the navigation routes of the Mesopotamian and Indus civilisations, maintained a tradition of navigation for over 4000 years.
 The earliest Buddhist literature records seafaring from its ports.
 North Indian civilisation reached the Maldives and Sri Lanka from Gujarat.
 North Indian civilisation also reached Java and other parts of Southeast Asia.
 The export of this civilisation across South and Southeast Asia began about 500 B.C.
 During the Mauryan period and the diffusion of Buddhism, sea traffic in the Bay of Bengal supplemented and, to some extent, surpassed that originating along the coasts of Western India.

 Three Jataka tales seem to refer to the Maldives, particularly that exiles from Bharukaccha went to a thousand islands (Laccadive and Maldives) where they found room, and that these were near an island named for coconuts (Kerala).
 This suggests seafarers from Bharukaccha and Suppara visited the Maldives, and that Gujaratis settled there in pre-Buddhist times.
-Other Jataka tales suggest that ships from Gujarat sailing to Southeast Asia stopped in the Maldives and that merchants in search of treasures sailed in several seas called – maala (or maara).
+Other Jataka tales suggest that ships from Gujarat sailing to Southeast Asia stopped in the Maldives and that merchants in search of treasures sailed in several seas called–maala (or maara).

 The Maldives may have been settled in parallel with the arrival of Indo-Aryan speakers in Sri Lanka.

-Mariners from the peninsula's northwestern coasts must have on occasion been blown over to the Maldives—unmanned canoes and rafts from Kerala appeared there – and the dangers of shipwreck were vividly described in Jātakas.
+Mariners from the peninsula's northwestern coasts must have on occasion been blown over to the Maldives—unmanned canoes and rafts from Kerala appeared there–and the dangers of shipwreck were vividly described in Jātakas.
 These might have arisen from contact with some of the thousands of the local reefs, which sailors long dreaded.
 Shipwrecked Gujaratis, as well as exiles, may have been early settlers there.

 Geographic distribution

 Maldives

-The Maldive Islands comprise the Republic of Maldives and the island of Minicoy in Union territory of Lakshadweep, India.
+The Maldive Islands comprise the Republic of Maldives and the island of Minicoy in the Union territory of Lakshadweep, India.
 The secession of Minicoy from Maldivian rule and its affiliation with India gradually led to the emergence of a Maldivian population of Indian citizens who came to be known as Mahls.

 More than 97% of Maldivians live in the Maldives.
 Maldivian communities across the world (including the people of Minicoy) originate from the Maldives.
 The Maldivian community consists of the main group, the Suvadivians, and the Mahls.